 The content within Barnardo’s Education Community is continuously evolving to meet the ever changing needs that are presenting for children, young people and educators.

-The team are focused that we utilise our community of practice framework and the subsequent learning to continuously inform on-going development of resource content within this community to ensure that we are responding emerging needs.
+The team are focused on utilising our community of practice framework and the subsequent learning to continuously inform on-going development of resource content within this community, thereby ensuring that we are responding to emerging needs.